Eagle Salt Works Railroad: Construction of the line

-On February 16 1903 the Eagle Salt Works was created.
+On February 16, 1903, the Eagle Salt Works Railway was created.
 Leete built about a mile of track from Luva north to Thisbe (old) at Central Pacific's Milepost 282.37.
 From Thisbe his railroad ran northeast to Leete along the original/abandoned route of the Central Pacific mainline.
 At Leete he built a branch off the old CP grade that went two miles to his salt works.
 In June 1903 the 14.5 mile line was completed.

 Locomotive

 The Eagle Salt Works Railroad's engine #3 was a "Three Spot" coal-fired 0-4-0T locomotive that was built by Rhode Island Locomotive Works.
 The locomotive was formerly engine #1 on the Los Angeles Ostrich Farm Railway and its successor in 1887, the Los Angeles County Railroad.
 The locomotive was then sold to the Santa Ana and Newport Railway until 1903.
 In 1903 it was sold to Eagle Salt Works after being overhauled at the Central Pacific locomotive shops in Sacramento.
 In March 1903 it went to work on the Eagle Salt Works to assist in constructing the line.